MomentumV/TV-B-Gone-Trinket/README.md

 # README.md update history:
+Updated April 2017 by MomentumV with trinket specific details.
-Readme Last Updated: 22 Oct.
+Previous Readme Last Updated: 22 Oct.
 2016
 By Gabriel Staples, http://www.ElectricRCAircraftGuy.com
 -My contact info is available by clicking the "Contact Me" tab at the top of my website.